christian-kesler/xampp-php/README.md

 <html>
 <h2><a target='blank' href="https://github.com/christian-kesler/xampp-php">My First PHP Project (GitHub)</a></h2>
 <p>
-This is project serves as a learning grounds for the PHP scripting language, which I have not used as of yet.
+This is project serves as a learning grounds for the PHP scripting language, which I have never used prior to this project.
 </p>

 <hr>